datatrans/react-datatrans-light-box/README.md

 Official Datatrans light box library for showing our payment page in React applications.
 React is defined as a peer dependency and expected to be made available by your project.
 Other than that this library is completely dependency-free.

+## Version 3
+This package version requires version 1 of our [JSON API](https://api-reference.datatrans.ch/#tag/v1transactions)

+If you are still useing our old setup, please refer to [react-datatrans-light-box version 2](https://github.com/datatrans/react-datatrans-light-box/tree/2.0.2)

 ## How to install

 ```bash